ddddwee1/Robomaster_NTU_2018/parctice/Robot_detection_v2/README.md

 ## Methods

-The two detection approaches will be based on RPN(region proposal network) and a detection net, and end-to-end network structure, inspired from [Faster-CNN](https://arxiv.org/abs/1506.01497).
+The detection approache will be based on RPN(region proposal network) and a verification net, inspired by [Faster-CNN](https://arxiv.org/abs/1506.01497).

 ### Structure